stephantul/wordninja2/README.md

 # Differences with wordninja

-In this section I'll highlight some differences.
+In this section I'll highlight some differences between `wordninja` and `wordninja2`.

 ## Consistency